jkaewprateep/starting_guide_pygames_AI/README.md

 	print("model load: " + checkpoint_path)
 ```

-🧸💬 Game play and model training
+🧸💬 Gameplay and model training </br>
+👧💬 🎈 Start and run our task to have our auto-pilot from a simple AI-machine learning model. </br>
 ```
 for i in range(nb_frames):                             # 🐑💬 ➰ Our task runner